-Beginning with the FY 2001 annual plan, you include at least three years of performance information in your annual plan (see sections 220.7 and 221.2).
-This includes actual performance information for the fiscal year covered by the annual report.
+In your FY 2002 annual plan, you include at least four years of performance information (see sections 220.7 and 221.2).
+This includes actual performance information for the fiscal year (FY 2000) covered by the annual report, as well as actual performance information for FY 1999.
 Information on actual performance, as it appears in the annual plan, should substantively mirror what is presented in the annual report.
 An annual plan omits comparisons between projected and actual performance levels and provides no explanation for why performance goal target levels were not met.

-Actual performance information is primarily presented in the final annual plan, which is generally sent to Congress in February.
+Actual performance information usually first appears in the final annual plan, which is generally sent to Congress in February.
 The initial annual plan is sent to OMB in September.
 This date is before the end of the fiscal year for which actual performance is reported.
 Thus, the initial plan will likely contain little actual performance information when sent.
 Agencies may add actual performance information to the initial plan during the Fall.
+(As the FY 2002 Budget will be sent by a new President, schedules for submitting the FY 2002 performance plan are being adjusted.)

 Agencies may also add actual performance information to a revised final plan.
 (Only actual performance information that became available after the final annual plan was sent to Congress can be added.)
 Revised final plans are prepared around October.
 Information is added only for those goals that are being revised.
 An agency does not add actual performance information for unrevised goals.
-Rather, this latter information is included in next year's final plan.
-For example, an agency does not obtain actual FY 1999 performance information for a program until May 2000.
-The performance goals for this program are not changed in the revised final plan for FY 2001.
-The agency would include this actual performance information in its FY 2002 final plan (this plan would include performance information for FY 1999).
-(See section 220.2 on the three iterations of an annual plan.).
+Rather, this latter information is included in next year's final performance plan.
+For example, an agency does not obtain actual FY 2000 performance information for a program until May 2001.
+The performance goals for this program are not changed in the revised final plan for FY 2002.
+The agency would include this actual performance information in its FY 2003 final plan (this plan will include performance information for FY 2000).
+(See section 220.2 on the three iterations of an annual plan.)